desmos-labs/desmos/docs/architecture/ard-002-reports-operations-review.md

 ## Abstract

-Inside Desmos, most of the common types you deal with has two methods: `save` (to create & edit) and `delete`.
-The `report` type actually has only the `create` one, and can't be edited or deleted later.
+The `report` type actually gives only the possibility to `create` a report that can't be edited later.
-These methods SHOULD be implemented to improve the `reports` management and standardize the way in which structures can be manipulated in Desmos.
+This method SHOULD be implemented to improve the `reports` management and standardize the way in which structures can be manipulated in Desmos.

 ## Context